Niclassslua/iosChargingWebhook/README.md

 - File Handling Security: The usage of a `.txt` file for storing and retrieving data, as seen in the script, can be considered primitive and posess security and scalability concerns.
 For example: Race conditions from concurrent file access can corrupt data, Text files lack built-in access controls and encryption, Text files provide limited support for structured data and querying 📛

 *The file handling case may be resolved at a later time*

+## 🤝 Contributing

+Contributions, issues, and feature requests are welcome!
+Feel free to check the [issues page](https://github.com/Niclassslua/iosCharchingWebhook/issues).
+If you want to contribute, please fork the repository and make changes as you'd like.
+Pull requests are warmly welcomed.

+## 📜 License

+This project is [MIT](https://opensource.org/licenses/MIT) licensed.